 Or for a more challenging task, tie your cardboard tubes together using string.

 Kids can paint the tubes if they want to as well.
-Check our list below for ideas.
+Check our list of skeleton arts and crafts below for ideas.

 How do you make a skeleton out of paper and straws?